 As an employer you are also required to make National Insurance Contributions (NICs) on your employees’ behalf.
 This is also carried out through the PAYE system.

 The most common National Insurance deductions that must be made by employers are those for Class 1 NICs.
 These must be deducted from the wages of any employee whose earnings exceed the lower earnings limit (LEL).
-The LEL is set at £95 for the 2009-10 tax year, and will rise to £97 for 2010-11.
+The LEL is set at £116 per week for the 2018-19 tax year.

 If your employees receive any taxable benefits you will also be required to make deductions for Class 1A National Insurance Contributions.
-These deductions are made on most benefits in kind, and are payable on behalf of any employee earning £8,500 or more in a year.
+These deductions are made on most benefits in kind.

 Firms that make use of a PAYE Settlement Agreement with HMRC will also have to pay Class 1B NICs.
 The PAYE Settlement Agreement is a way of simplifying tax payments for expenses and benefits in kind.
 It is not suitable for all firms, and you will not automatically be enrolled in it.